alexalisauskas/PLAN506_Storymaps/content/Storymap_steps.md

     - Add a Separator
 - Embed media
     - Add an image or video
-- Embed immersive content and media (further instructions on this site)
+- Embed immersive content and media (further instructions on next page for these features)
     - Sidecar
-    - Map Tour
+    - Map
     - Swipe
-    - Map
+    - Map Tour
 - Preview the Storymap
 - Publish and share the story map